yingshaoxo/auto_everything/README.md

 For one sequence or list, If its importance number less than average(half of 'its sequence importance sum'), you remove it

-Or you could do this: if that word does not appear again in the following sentence of the input_text in your database, you treat it as not important text.
+Or you could do this: if that word does not appear again in the following sentences of the input_text in your database, you treat it as not important text.

 ### For translation